 WHAT ARE NET CARBS?

-Calculating net carbs is key to figuring out your total carbohydrate intake.
-The number of net carbs refers to the carbs in food that you can digest and use for energy.
+What does net carbs mean?
+Net carbs are the carbohydrates in food that you digest and use for energy.

-To calculate net carbs for keto for yourself, take a food’s total carbs and subtract:
+To calculate net carbs for keto for yourself, take a food’s total carbohydrates and subtract:

 - Dietary fiber: Although fiber is technically a carb, your body doesn’t have the enzymes to break it down.
 So, it passes through your digestive system unchanged.
 This means (for keto, at least) that grams of fiber have zero net carbs and zero calories.

-- Sugar alcohols like xylitol and erythritol: Sugar alcohols taste sweet, but their molecular structure is slightly different from that of sugar molecules.
+- Certain sugar alcohols: Sugar alcohols taste sweet, but their molecular structure is slightly different from that of sugar molecules.
 A lot of sugar alcohols are either partially or entirely indigestible by humans.

 Note that certain sugar alcohols do impact your blood sugar, and you should factor them into your keto carb count if you eat a large amount.
 For details, see the “How to calculate net carbs for keto” section below.

 WHY IS COUNTING CARBS ON KETO SO IMPORTANT?

 When you keep net carbs low enough—typically under 50 grams of net carbs per day—your body enters ketosis: a metabolic state where you shift from burning carbs for energy to burning fat for fuel.